BIBI78/opium/README.md

 ### Features Left to Implement:

 - In app remixing ( I want the user to be able to slow down speed up beats and add vocals)
 - The ability see the best and worst beats ( beats with the most postive/negative feedback)
 - In app bidding( users should be able to sell beats to other users)
 - Notifications ( typical app notifcations ,new follwoer , new like , new comment etc, favorite users new posts).
 - Some sort of private messaging , direct messages,maybe even group chats.
 - Music wave when the beat starts playing .
+- Longer MP3 uploads

 ## Testing

 ### Manual Testing:

-1. SignUpForm gives 400 error:
+##### * There was an incredible amount of testing and this revealed several problems

+1. Mpr3 upload :

-- Resolved by changing `password` to `password1` in form fields & variable keys.
+- Resolved by rewriting the whole.

 2. 500 server error: